sfu-rsl/symrustc/README.rst

 `https://github.com/AFLplusplus/LibAFL <https://github.com/AFLplusplus/LibAFL>`_,
 as well as its generated documentation:
 `https://aflplus.plus/libafl-book/ <https://aflplus.plus/libafl-book/>`_.
-Note that we are actually using a modified version of LibAFL in SymRustC, however we believe that all our modifications on LibAFL are only affecting its execution engine, and not the way it is presenting its output.
+Note that while we are using a modified version of LibAFL in SymRustC, we believe that all our modifications on LibAFL are only affecting its execution engine, and not the way it is presenting its output.

 As a summary of what we have understood from LibAFL's source and documentation, output lines in \ ``_*_server``\  correspond to regular